 - 1. Contractor's published charge(s) to the general public, as approved by the Contractor's governing board; unless the Contractor is a Nominal Fee Provider.
 This federal published charges rule is applicable only for the outpatient, rehabilitative, case management and 24-hour services. - 2.
 The Contractor's actual costs. - 3.
-The County Maximum Allowable rate. - B. Issuance of Findings.
+The County Maximum Allowable rate, unless Director or designee approves in writing in the year end cost settlement, that use of the County Maximum Allowable rate was waived for settlement purposes. - B. Issuance of Findings.
 County's issuance of its pre-audit cost report settlement findings shall take place no later than one-hundred-twenty (120) calendar days after Contractor's submission of the original and final/reconciled cost reports. - C. Payment.
 In the event that Contractor adjustments based on any of the above methods indicate an amount due the County, Contractor shall pay County by direct payment within thirty (30) days or from deductions or withholding of future payments due to Contractor under this Agreement or a subsequent agreement, if any, at the sole discretion of the Behavioral Wellness' Director or designee.

-VII.
+IX.
 AUDITS, AUDIT APPEALS AND POST-AUDIT MEDI-CAL FINAL SETTLEMENT.